Nearly two-thirds of iron is present in the hemoglobin.

 If you have a low intake of the necessary foods, you will experience a deficiency.
 This happens over time and it has to do with the fact that a negative iron balance develops.

-When this occurs, you do not obtain adequate iron for your daily need and you become anemic.
-You might want to read more about the supplement you would need.
+When this occurs, you do not obtain adequate iron for your daily needs and you become anemic.

 The body has a way of letting you know if you have any deficiency.
 When your body has an iron deficiency, you will: